ibkrm/aws-sa-pro-notes/docs/index.md

 2.5 Determine a deployment strategy to meet business requirements when designing and implementing a solution.

   - Determine resource provisioning strategy to meet business objectives
-  - Determine a migration process to change the version of a service
+  - Determine a migration process to change the version of a servicew
   - Determine services to meet deployment strategy
   - Determine patch management strategy